-Review Ву Summary of changes made Date ratified Date date whom Summary of changes made by governors implemented January R Carter Many changes throughout.
-14.2.23 14.2.23 2023 Updated contact details.
-Increased focus on online safety, remote education and the importance of staff understanding that technology is a significant component in many safeguarding and well-being issues.
-The importance of regular communication with parents around keeping children safe online has been highlighted.
 Links have been added to support the role of the governing body.
 Active links to the school attendance policy, mental health and well-being policy, behaviour policy and RHE policy have been added.
 Reference to the school's use of CPOMS for recording concerns has been added alongside using the paper based concerns form.
 The term 'peer-on-peer' abuse has been removed and replaced with 'child-on-child' Role of the headteacher and process for any concerns added.
 Aims and principles of the policy are now incorporated within the Safeguarding and Child Protection policy statement.
 More information has been added on how the school works with other agencies to support vulnerable children.
 All references to the COVID-19 pandemic and associated measures have been removed.
-Introduction of 'What is abuse?' has been removed from appendices and is now included as a section in the main policy.
-December C Diffin Significant changes throughout.
+Introduction of 'What is abuse?' has been removed from December C Diffin appendices and is now included as a section in the main policy.
+Significant changes throughout.
 10.1.21 2021 Links added to updated guidance and documentation (DfE and DDSCP).
 Updated contact details.
 Additional information in relation to responding to the COVID-19 pandemic, including remote education.
 Increased focus on giving children the opportunity to talk about their wishes and feelings.
 Staff to use 'open questions' only.
 Increased focus on early information sharing and being open and honest with parents/carers.
 Increased focus on staff recording early concerns and recording action taken including outcome and resolution.
 Strong links with new Behaviour Policy.
 Poor behaviour can be linked to trauma and/or neglect/abuse.
 Wider environmental factors should always be considered.
 Where behaviour incidents involve physical aggression, consider the child's age, level of development, capacity to understand and make decisions, and any additional needs.
 Analyse factors that enabled the incident to happen.
 Keep victims/perpetrators apart.
 Minimise risks of peer to peer abuse.
 Increased focus on Online Safety.
-December C Diffin Changes throughout.
-4.1.21 2020 Links added to updated guidance and documentation (DfE and DDSCP).
+December 2020 C Diffin Changes throughout.
+Links added to updated guidance and documentation (DfE and DDSCP).
 Updated contact details.
 Additional information in relation to responding to the COVID-19 pandemic, including remote education.
 Additional information in relation to supporting children's emotional well-being.
-Additional information regarding allegations against supply staff, children with social workers, SDAT notifications, I STATE CHILDREN WITH SOCIAL WORKERS SLUAL NOTITICATIONS
+Additional information regarding allegations against supply staff, children with social workers, SDAT notifications, terrorism, and Child Criminal Exploitation indicators.
+4.1.21